danielbayley/atom-modular-snippets/README.md

 Project Snippets
 ----------------
 Some snippets may only be relevant to a particular project, so it makes sense to store them with that project; these could then be committed to version control and shared between a team.
-These _local_ snippets are loaded from the first item found in the root of your project base on the following order:
+These _local_ snippets are loaded from the first item found in the root of your project based on the following order:

 * `[.]snippets.cson`
 * `[.]snippets/**/*.cson`
 * `snippets: {object}` in `package.json`
-* `snippets: {object}` in [`project.cson`]
+* `snippets: {object}` in your _[project-config]_

 API
 ---